meytala/seenopsis/README.md

 by Meytal Avgil Tsadok
 meytala@gmail.com

+All code in this project is released under the AGPLv3 license unless a different license for a particular library is specified in the applicable library path.
+Copyright © Meytal Avgil Tsadok.
+All rights reserved.

 ## **INTRODUCTION**

 seenopsis is a tool aiming to aid first exploration and visualization of available variables in a giving dataset.  seenopsis centralizes the main important features of the different variables in a structured visualized approach.